ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 This is temporary, use Options>Video>Framerate Counter to permanently save it.
 Debug.Framerate Counter>Up Left
 Debug.Framerate Counter>Up Right: Default
+Debug.Grids>Follow Mouse Grid Position: 0: Type of positioning to show.
-Debug.Grids>Follow Mouse Grid Size: 25: Sets the size of the Building/Flight grid.
+Debug.Grids>Follow Mouse Grid Size: 12: Sets the size of the Building/Flight grid.
 Debug.Grids>Follow Mouse Grid Trans: 15: How transparent the Building/Flight grid is.
 Debug.Grids>Show Grid 45 Square: Square 45 (use Disable to hide).
 Debug.Grids>Show Grid Disable: Hide the white ground grids.
 Debug.Grids>Show Grid Hex: Hex (use Disable to hide).
 Debug.Grids>Show Grid Small: Small (use Disable to hide).
 Debug.Grids>Show Grid Square: Square (use Disable to hide.
+Debug.Grids>Toggle Building Grid Position: Like Toggle Building Grid, but this shows hex positioning (offset or map, change in settings).
 Debug.Grids>Toggle Building Grid: Show a hex grid around mouse:
 Green = pass/build, Yellow = no pass/build,
 Blue = pass/no build, Red = no pass/no build.